-The Home Office continues to provide the financial means to meet the Prime Minister's pledge to recruit an additional 20,000 policeofficers by March 2023.
-Police Officer recruitment plans started in earnest in the latter part of 2019/20, continued in 2020/21 and are predicted to meet the local target for additional officers in Gwent in 2022/23.
-Importantly, additional funding has been provided for the associated infrastructure needed to make those new Police Officers as effective as they could be.
-In addition, the Welsh Labour's manifesto commitment to increase PCSO numbers in Wales by a further 100 has been implemented in 2021/22.
-This translates to 20 wte PCSOs in addition to the 101 wte already funded by the Welsh Government.
+The Home Office continues to partly provide the financial means to meet the Prime Minister's pledge to recruit an additional 20,000 police officers by 31st March 2023.
+Police Officer recruitment plans under PUP started in earnest in the latter part of 2019/20, continued in 2020/21 and the Force has now met its local targeted growth in officer numbers to 1,506 wte officers by 31st Match 2023.
+Importantly, additional funding has been partly provided for the associated infrastructure needed to make those new Police Officers as effective as they could be.
+In addition, the Welsh Labour manifesto commitment to increase PCSO numbers in Wales by a further 100 was implemented in 2021/22.
+This translated to 20 wte PCSOs in addition to the 101 wte already funded by the Welsh Government.
 The 2022/23 funding amount for the entire 121 wte is estimated to be £4.556m.
-The Commissioner's and Chief Constable's commitment for a further 10 PCSOs brings the total number of PCSOs funded in Gwent to 172 wte for 2022/23.
+The Commissioner's and Chief Constable's commitment for a further 10 PCSOs brought the total number of PCSOs funded in Gwent to 172 wte for 2022/23.
+Going forward, the level of Welsh government funding has been reduced to £3.945m for 2023/24, placing significant pressures on local funding if the Commissioner and Force are to maintain the current level of 172 wte PCSOs and raising questions over the affordability of future planned growth.